Jamie McCunnie

+Playing career

 McCunnie began his senior career with Dundee United at youth level, signing for them professionally in 1999.
 Normally featuring as a right back at this stage of his career, he was given his first team début for United away to Hibernian in December 2000.
 Despite McCunnie being aged only 17 at the time, manager Alex Smith was sufficiently impressed by his performances to keep him as a regular first team player for the rest of that season, helping the club climb successfully out of relegation and reach a Scottish Cup semi-final.
 McCunnie's successful season culminated in him signing a new three-year contract with the Tannadice club, while also making his début for Scotland under-21 side against Poland.

 At this time, McCunnie was rated as one of the best young players in Scottish football.
 However, despite featuring regularly for Dundee United over the next two seasons and becoming captain of the Scotland under-21s, he began to lose consistency from his form.
 Ian McCall had become manager of Dundee United early in 2003, and seemingly unimpressed by the player's attitude, soon made it known to McCunnie that he was willing to dispense with his services.
 The somewhat surprised player found himself offloaded to First Division side Ross County, where his former mentor Alex Smith was now manager, in June 2003.
 McCunnie spent two seasons playing for the Dingwall club, during which time he was converted from right back to a defensive midfield role.
 His Ross County contract was due to expire in 2005 and he was keen to seek a return to a higher level of football, with a move to English football a distinct possibility.
 He was widely expected to join Cardiff City following a successful trial, but the move ultimately fell through, and a trial with Gillingham was also unproductive.
 Instead, McCunnie was able to secure himself a return to the top flight of Scottish football, signing for Dunfermline Athletic in August 2005.
 He has established himself as a regular first team player, despite an injury absence early in his Dunfermline career, resulting from an assault outside a Dundee nightclub.

 McCunnie joined Hartlepool United on 15 June 2007 on a free transfer, preferring the move to a contract extension, which he was widely expected to sign.
 On 6 May 2009, he was released by Hartlepool after being deemed surplus to requirements.
 He signed for East Fife for the 2009–10 season, but was released once the season had finished.

 He then moved to Iceland, playing with Haukar, Grindavik and Íþróttafélag Reykjavíkur.
 In March 2012, he returned to Scotland and signed for Stirling Albion.